In understanding whether to use the core switch, let’s first understand the use of the core switch.

 First of all, 100-way monitoring belongs to a medium-sized network.
 The network to bear the pressure is not too big and not too small.
 At any time, there may be a data delay.

-And the core switch is generally a three-layer switch (one of the main functions of the core switch is VLAN routing so that the core switch will require the use of a three-layer switch).
+The core switch is generally a three-layer switch (one of the main functions of the core switch is VLAN routing so the core switch will require the use of a three-layer switch).

 Security